 3.3.2 Effects of culture conditions on microbial communities

 The most abundant phyla in the samples of this study were Chloroflexi, Firmicutes, and Bacteroidetes, which represented 84.7% of all sequences.
 However, the relative abundances were remarkably different between the digestion temperatures (Figure 5).
 Under the mesophilic condition, Bacteroidetes and Firmicutes were the dominant bacterial phyla in all three feedstock mixtures with Chloroflexi contributing only 5% to the abundance.
 These 3 phyla accounted for 64.3, 76.
 5 and 79.18% of the sequences in FM1, FM2, and FM3, respectively.
 Under the thermophilic condition, Chloroflexi and Firmicutes were the two dominant phyla for all three feedstock mixtures, which is consistent with the literature report.
-High temperature is in favor of Chloroflexi growth [ref]..
+High temperature is in favor of Chloroflexi growth [ref].
 FM1 had more Bacteroidetes than FM2 and FM3, which could be due to the fact that FM1 contains more total carbohydrates (glucan and xylan) than FM2 and FM3 (Tables 1 and S2), which requires more hydrolytic microbes to degrade them [5, 58, 59].
 The Bray-Curtis similarity measure shows that bacteria and archaea communities from the thermophilic digestions were more similar to each other (similarity 80 %) than microbial communities at 35 °C (50 % similarity), regardless of the feedstock mixing ratio.
 The observed richness (Chao index) and diversity (Shannon’s index) of mesophilic digestions were greater than thermophilic digestions (Figure S1) [60, 61].
 The results further confirmed that thermophilic conditions led to less diverse and more similar microbial communities in the digestion [59, 62-64].